rjlasko/ansible/roles/git/README.md

 # Ansible Role: Git

-Installs `git` to the host, facilitates per-user configuration, and supports cloning and pushing of repositories to the target.
+Installs `git` to the host, facilitates per-user configuration, and supports cloning and seeding of repositories to the target.

 ## Requirements